haltu/muuri/README.md

 # Muuri

-Muuri makes it easy to build responsive grid layouts that can be sorted and filtered.
-On top of that Muuri has built-in support for making the grid items draggable and thus allowing drag & drop sorting of the grid items.
-Basically Muuri is  (or aims to be) a combination of [Packery](https://github.com/metafizzy/packery), [Isotope](http://isotope.metafizzy.co/) and [jQuery UI sortable](https://jqueryui.com/sortable/).

-The best part of Muuri is it's API.
-It's designed to be as simple as possible while allowing the developer to take full control over the grid.
-For example, there are no built-in API methods for filtering and sorting the grid items because there really is no need for them.
-It's trivial to roll your own custom filtering and sorting with the API.
+Muuri creates responsive, sortable, filterable and draggable grid layouts.
+Yep, that's a lot of features in one library, but we have tried to make it as tiny as possible.
+Comparing to what's out there Muuri is a combination of [Packery](http://packery.metafizzy.co/), [Masonry](http://masonry.desandro.com/), [Isotope](http://isotope.metafizzy.co/) and [jQuery UI sortable](https://jqueryui.com/sortable/).
+Wanna see it in action?
+Check out the [demo](http://haltu.github.io/muuri/) on the website.

 Muuri's layout system allows positioning the grid items within the container in pretty much any way imaginable.
-The default "First Fit" bin packing layout algorithm positions items pretty much the same way as [Packery](https://github.com/metafizzy/packery) does.
+The default "First Fit" bin packing layout algorithm generates similar layouts as [Packery](https://github.com/metafizzy/packery) and [Masonry](http://masonry.desandro.com/).
+The implementation is heavily based on the "maxrects" approach as described by Jukka Jylänki in his research [A Thousand Ways to Pack the Bin](http://clb.demon.fi/files/RectangleBinPack.pdf).
 However, you can also provide your own layout algorithm to position the items in any way you want.

-Currently Muuri uses [Velocity](https://github.com/julianshapiro/velocity) for animating the grid items (positioining/showing/hiding) and [Hammer.js](https://github.com/hammerjs/hammer.js) for handling the dragging.
+Muuri uses [Velocity](https://github.com/julianshapiro/velocity) for animating the grid items (positioining/showing/hiding) and [Hammer.js](https://github.com/hammerjs/hammer.js) for handling the dragging.
 Hammer.js is an optional dependency that is only required if dragging is enabled, but Velocity is a hard dependency.

+And if you're wondering about the name of the library "muuri" is Finnish meaning a wall.

-**A word of warning.** This library is currently under active development and not yet recommended to be used in production.
-The API is likely to change a bit before the magical v1.0.0, unit tests are still under contruction and a few major features completely missing.
+**A word of warning.** Muuri is currently under active development and might be still a bit rough on the edges so production use is not recommended just yet.
+But when did that ever stop you ;)

 ## Table of contents